Hours for Jerome

-Hours for Jerome (1980–82) is an American silent experimental film in two parts directed by Nathaniel Dorsky recording the daily events of Dorsky and his partner, artist Jerome Hiler, around Lake Owassa in New Jersey and in Manhattan.
-The two films revolve around the four seasons with Part 1 revolving around spring through summer while part 2 revolves around fall through winter.
-According to Dorsky, he states that the film "is an arrangement of images, energies, and illuminations from daily life" and a "silent tone poem".
+Hours for Jerome is a 1982 American silent experimental film in two parts by Nathaniel Dorsky.
+It captures daily events from Dorsky's life with his partner, artist Jerome Hiler, around Lake Owassa in New Jersey and in Manhattan.
+These are presented in 66 sequences of disparate images, separated from each other by black leader.
+The film is structured around the four seasons, with Part 1 showing spring and summer while Part 2 revolves around fall and winter.